Filter by Category

 Discover automotive fundamentals through hands-on applications performed on small engines.
 Compare and contrast engine parts from small engines to parts on automobile engines.
 Learn shop safety, tool identification, basic engine operation, various automotive systems, and personal soft skills related to employment.

-To meet UC/CSU admission requirement (“G” credit), students must complete a full year (two semesters) of the class and earn a grade of 70% or better.
+To meet the UC/CSU admission requirements (“G” credit), students must complete the semester and earn a grade of 70% or better.

 Class meets on Tuesdays and Thursdays, from 4PM to 7PM

-Baking & Pastry Fundamentals - Creekside HS
+Baking & Pastry Fundamentals (Semester) - Creekside HS

 with R. Van Der Merwe